 Glen Burnie Child Custody Lawyers

-What to Expect in the Maryland Child Custody Process
+Experienced Attorneys Helping in the Maryland Child Custody Process

+Maryland's custody laws favor providing both parents an opportunity to have custody.
+That means neither the father or mother have an advantage.
 The custody process is driven by one major concern – the best interests of the child.

 This is true during every phase of the proceedings including: